Graham Phillips (blogger): Early years in Ukraine (2010–2013)

-Phillips first visited Ukraine in 2009 when he travelled to Dnipropetrovsk for an England match.
-He then moved to Ukraine in 2010, looking for the chance to 'reboot' his life, and do journalistic work.
-He was 31, and initially began working in Kyiv as an English teacher.
-At this time, Phillips started a blog, Brit in Ukraine, with articles on politics, history, life in Ukraine, UEFA Euro 2012 and sex tourism, including entries about prostitutes, call girls, foreign-bride hunters and sex tourists.
+Phillips first visited Ukraine in 2009 when he travelled to Dnipropetrovsk to support the England football team.
+After going to the 2010 FIFA World Cup in South Africa as an England fan, Phillips then moved to Ukraine, looking for the chance to return to journalism, which he had last engaged in in his student years.
+He was 31, and initially began working in Kyiv as an English teacher, also starting a blog, Brit in Ukraine, with articles on politics, history, life in Ukraine, UEFA Euro 2012 and sex tourism, including entries about prostitutes, foreign-bride hunters, sex tourists, and reviews of brothels.
 The blog was renamed to 'Graham W Phillips', then the 'Truth Speaker', and eventually deleted.

-In 2012, Phillips started work in Kyiv as a journalist for What's On magazine, his work there included interviews with Chris Rea and Sergei Baltacha.
+In 2012, Phillips started work in Kyiv as a journalist for the English-language What's On magazine, his work there included interviews with Chris Rea and Sergei Baltacha.
 After leaving What's On, Phillips worked as a freelance journalist from Ukraine, publishing several articles, including two for the New Statesman, three for the Kyiv Post and three for Pravda, among others.
 In November 2012, Phillips' article for Pravda.ru opined about the gloomy atmosphere in Ukraine after the highs of Euro 2012, and worries for the future.

-Phillips's work as a freelance journalist in Ukraine often focused on crime, as he covered the murder of Oksana Makar, a Ukrainian woman raped and burned alive, and Barry Pring, a British man killed outside Kyiv.
+Phillips's work as a freelance journalist in Ukraine often focused on crime; he covered the murder of Oksana Makar, a Ukrainian woman raped and burned alive, and Barry Pring, a British man killed outside Kyiv.
 In early 2013, Phillips self-published a book, Ukraine – Men, Women, Sex, Murder, which culminated with his investigation into the death of Barry Pring.
 The book was removed from sale after legal action by Anna Ziuzina, the woman he accused of Pring's murder.

 For his blog in 2012 and 2013, Phillips wrote a series of articles highly critical of Ukrainian nationalist politician Stepan Bandera and the Ukrainian nationalist party Svoboda, referring to Bandera as a "Nazi", and Svoboda as "neo-Nazis".
+Journalist Paul Kenyon wrote of Phillips: "During the Maidan Revolution in February 2014, Phillips was reporting from a rally of the notoriously far-right Svoboda Party, when he observed dozens of people throwing Nazi salutes.
+It was an earth-shattering moment for the fresh-faced young journalist from Nottingham.
+When the Kremlin blamed “Nazis” for the overthrow of their puppet Viktor Yanukovych, Graham Phillips decided to take their side."

-Phillips was opposed to Euromaidan from the start, in November 2013, describing protesters as 'paid mercenaries', and 'right-wing terrorists'.
-Phillips began doing interviews with Russian state channel RT at this time, also doing street interviews across Ukraine, for his YouTube channel.
+Phillips began actively writing blog posts criticising Euromaidan, including referring to Maidan activists as "terrorists", also doing interviews with Russian state channel RT at this time, and filming street interviews across Ukraine, for his YouTube channel.